hyperdefined/CobaltTester/web/faq.md

 <li>Branch: The branch of the instance.</li>
 <li>Name: The "name" of the instance, which is set by the instance owner.</li>
 <li>CORS: If the instance has CORS enabled.
 (1 = enabled, 0 = false.)</li>
 <li>Score: The score result of the instance.
 The higher the percentage, the more services the instance supports.<ul><li>Not all services work on all instances.
 Some require special cookies/API keys to be set on their end.
-Some services also do not work in certain regions where the server is hosted.</li></ul></li>
+Some services also do not work in certain regions where the server is hosted.</li><li>Scores are curved!</li></ul></li>
 <li>Status: The status of the instance.</li>
 <ul>
 <li>Online: Both frontend and API are online.</li>